MariaJaenada/Robust-Canonical-Correlations/README.md

 # Robust-Canonical-Correlations

-Robust generalized canonical correlations using density power divergence (DPD) and Renyi pseudodistance (RP)
+Robust estimation of generalized canonical correlation vectors using information theory.
+Use density power divergence ("DPD") or Renyi pseudodistance ("RP")